gg-net/dwoss/src/main/markdown/overview.md

 Architecture
 ------------

-- Must be testable (e.g. Archunit/Mavenresolver).
+An architecture must be testable (e.g. Archunit/Mavenresolver).
 Even if no test is written, but it is possible and may happen any time.
-- Everything, that is not testable, should be defined as guidelines, good style.
-But it may be violated.
+Everything, that is not testable, should be defined as guidelines, good style.
+But it _may_ be violated.
-- Must make sense. splitting modules int artifacts without a technical or functional requirement is not usefull
+And above all an architecture must make sense.
+Splitting modules int artifacts without a technical or functional requirement is not usefull and must be avoided.
-    - e.g. the remote interfaces for EJB clients.
+(e.g. the remote interfaces for EJB clients.
 If entites are exposed, expose the hole ejb to the client.
-If not, expose it in the public api.
+An extra layer which only contains remote interfaces and entites, but not the implemation of the ejbs, even if it isn't used on the client side, doesn't make sense.
+If only a small amount of information should be exposed, design a public api)

 ### Module
 [Wikipedia: Modul](https://de.wikipedia.org/wiki/Modul_(Software))